Change.org: Mexico

+As of 2026, the “Salvemos Mahahual” petition opposing Royal Caribbean’s “Perfect Day Mexico” project in Mahahual, Quintana Roo, has gathered more than 4.5 million verified signatures on Change.org, becoming one of the largest recent environmental petitions in Mexico and calling for the protection of coastal ecosystems, mangroves, coral reefs, and local community rights.

 After two earthquakes hit Central Mexico on September 7 and September 19, 2017, there were different petitions to force the "Instituto Nacional Electoral" (National Electoral Institute), the Mexican Senate, and President Enrique Peña Nieto to donate most or all of the money destined for the upcoming 2018 general elections be redirected to victims of the natural disaster in Mexico City and neighbor states of Morelos, Chiapas, Oaxaca, and Puebla.
 The petitions collected more than 3 million signatures.

 India

 After a series of assaults on doctors at various places in India, Dr Sumit Periwal of Gangtok started a petition to highlight the plight of doctors, lack of security and lack of fear of legal reprisals among perpetrators.
 To date the petition has over 2 million signatures.

 Most-signed petitions

 The following is a list of petitions that have reached or surpassed 1.5 million signatures.
 These can be checked on the change.org website; a link cannot be included as it is blacklisted by Wikipedia as a reference for general purposes.